How to Grieve Your Assessment

 The process is as follows:

 The owner should first read RP-524-Ins General Information and Instructions for Filing Complaints on Real Property Assessments to determine how they want to contest the Assessed Value of their property.
-There are 4 choices for the reason an owner may contest their Assessment, but only 3 of them are options in the Town of Richmond.
+There are 4 choices for the reason an owner may contest their Assessment, but only the first 3 are options in the Town of Richmond, as the fourth is not applicable.

 After they have decided which approach they will take to contest the Assessed Value of their Property, they should fully and thoroughly complete RP-524 Complaint on Real Property Assessment as appropriate for their locality.
 For example, in the Town of Richmond, there is no village and 4 possible school districts, so page 1 should be completed accordingly.

 It is HIGHLY recommended that you submit supporting documentation for your claimed Assessed Value with your RP-524.
 Robust supporting documents include a recently completed professional appraisal, multiple (3 to 5) Comparative Market Analyses from different Real Estate Agents, dated photographs of interior and exterior conditions, or anything that supports a different Assessed Value.
-Keep in mind that the 2025 Assessment is supposed to be 100% of Market Value as of July 2024.
+Keep in mind that this year's Assessment is supposed to be 100% of Market Value as of last July 1st.

 Our Assessor assembles a Grievance Packet to assist property owners in completing their RP-524's.
 The Grievance Packet for 2025 is available below.